bico-media/bcat/README.md

 1. A string providing the MIME type of the file
 2. A string providing the name of the file
 3. A string providing a hint about how to treat the data
-4. Transaction ID of a transaction with the first chunk of data of the file (`target TX 1`)
+4. Transaction ID of a transaction with the first chunk of data of the file (`TX1`)
-5. Transaction ID of a transaction with the second chunk of data of the file (`target TX 1`)
+5. Transaction ID of a transaction with the second chunk of data of the file (`TX2`)

-Any number of arguments can follow providing a sequence of transaction IDs (`target TX n`) in the order of how data is to be represented in the file.
+Any number of arguments can follow providing a sequence of transaction IDs (`TXn`) in the order of how data is to be represented in the file.

 ### Chunks of data